 Do your Research

 National events get much more coverage and you can easily get swept up in a bubble of online rants and news coverage.
-While familiarising yourself with events at the federal level, make sure that you do your research the state and local level i.e your representatives, state laws, ballot initiatives etc.
+While familiarising yourself with events at the federal level, make sure that you do your research on the state and local level i.e your representatives, state laws, ballot initiatives etc.

 Local advocacy is driven by citizens to address the policies and practices harming their own communities.
 And that is where your efforts can make the most impact.
 You can do your own research or refer to political advocacy groups working in your community.
 Most of these groups will have educational material on their website.
 If they don’t, they’ll be more than willing to connect you with a campaign operative who will fill you in on the specifics.